browserengineering/book/book/styles.md

     return None
 ```

-When we fail to parse a property-value pair, we skip either to the
+When we fail to parse a property–value pair, we skip either to the
 next semicolon or to the end of the string:

 ``` {.python indent=4 expected=False}